 The Challenge of a Growing Vulnerability Backlog

-A significant challenge faced by many security teams is the ever-growing backlog of security vulnerabilities.
-The data reveals a concerning scenario: 47% of security leaders report having a backlog of applications identified as vulnerable.
-Even more alarming, 66% state their backlog includes over 100,000 vulnerabilities.
-This accumulation represents a considerable risk, as vulnerabilities are potential entry points for cyberattacks.
+Many security teams are dealing with a growing vulnerability backlog.
+The data is uncomfortable: 47% of security leaders report having a backlog of applications identified as vulnerable.
+More concerning, 66% state their backlog includes over 100,000 vulnerabilities.
+That accumulation matters because vulnerabilities are potential entry points for cyberattacks.

 Patching Pace vs. Vulnerability Escalation